shoeffner/mthesis/src/state_of_the_art.md

 works closely together with the hardware manufacturer LC Technologies.
 Other software companies include [iMotions](https://imotions.com), which offers software for gaze tracking but also for +EEG, +ECG, and other biometrics.
+Companies like the [Institut für Wahrnehmungsforschung](http://institut-fw.de) offer to conduct gaze tracking studies, they specialized on marketing and advertisment.

 A modern +saas approach is done by [Eyezag](https://eyezag.com), which offers a service to perform gaze tracking for websites using only user webcams.
-But also companies like the [Institut für Wahrnehmungsforschung](http://institut-fw.de) offer to conduct gaze tracking studies, they specialized on marketing and advertisment.
+Similarly the platforms [EyesDecide](https://eyesdecide.com) and the related [xLabs](https://xlabsgaze.com) offer browser integrations to record, replay and analyze user gazing behavior on websites by employing webcams.

 ## Free and open-source webcam gaze tracking software